Goodyera umbrosa: Description

 Goodyera umbrosa is a tuberous, perennial herb with a loose rosette of between four and eight shiny bright green, wavy, egg-shaped leaves, 30-80 mm long and 10-30 mm wide.
 Between three and ten resupinate, pale green to pinkish flowers, 8-12 mm long and 10-15 mm wide are borne on a fleshy flowering stem 200-300 mm tall.
 The dorsal sepal is 7-9 mm long, about 3.5 mm wide and overlaps the petals, forming a hood over the column.
 The lateral sepals and petals are a similar size to the dorsal sepal with the lateral sepals spreading downwards.
 The labellum is hairy, broadly egg-shaped, 7-8 mm long, about 7 mm wide with a deep pouch.
 Flowering occurs from June to August.

 Taxonomy and naming

 The native jade orchid was first formally described in 2004 by David Jones and Mark Clements who gave it the name Eucosia umbrosa and published the description in The Orchadian.
-In 2014, Julian Shaw changed the name to Goodyera umbrosa.
+Eucosia umbrosa is the accepted name at the Australian Plant Census.
+In 2014, Julian Shaw changed the name to Goodyera umbrosa, the name accepted by Plants of the World Online.
 The specific epithet (umbrosa) is a Latin word meaning "shaded".